-7.2 Span Data
+7.4 Span Data

-The [Span Data] menu allows you to set 0% and 100% output limits for energy rate (Ve), volumetric flow (Vfo), absolute flow (Vfab) and sonic velocity (Vs).
+The [Span Data] menu allows you to set 0% and 100% output limits for volumetric flow (Vfo), absolute flow (Vfab) and sonic velocity (Vs).
 Each menu cell shows appropriate rate units and time base.
 If you change flow rate units after spanning the system, the computer automatically updates the output data setup to reflect the change.
-Span limits apply to both the analog outputs and the on-screen stripchart.
+Span limits apply to both the analog outputs and the on-screen strip chart.
 The flow outputs operate as follows:

-Ve Spanned energy rate: The entries establish the Ve span.
-The Max Energy Flow menu cell sets 100% of span while the Min Energy Flow menu cell sets 0% of span.
-Use signed numbers for bi-directional spanning.
-Note that negative (reverse) energy is always lower than positive energy, whatever its absolute magnitude.
-For example, for a flow measurement range of -30 KBTU to +10 KTBU, the 4mA span will be -30 KTBU, and the 20mA span will be +10 KTBU.
-Ts, Tr, Td Spanned Supply, Return Delta Temperature: Use these menu cells to span the two temperatures, Ts and Tr and the computed temperature difference, Td.
-Use signed numbers for bidirectional spanning.
-Vfo Spanned Volumetric Flowrate: The minimum and maximum flow rate entries establish the Vfo span.
+Vfo Spanned Volumetric:: The minimum and maximum flow rate entries establish the Vfo span.
 The Max Flow menu cell sets 100% of span.
 The Min Flow menu cell sets 0% of span.
-Use signed numbers for bidirectional spanning.
+Use signed numbers for bi- directional spanning.
 Note that negative (reverse) flow always is lower than positive flow, whatever its absolute magnitude.
 For example, for a flow measurement range of -30 GPM to +10 GPM, the 4mA span will be -30 GPM, and the 20mA span will be +10 GPM.
 Vfab Spanned Absolute Volumetric Flow Rate: Vfab is the absolute magnitude of the volumetric flow rate (Vfo).
 There are no menu cells provided to span this output.
 Vfab shares the Vfo span entries.
 The Vfab minimum span is always zero.
 The maximum span for Vfab is the largest absolute value of either the min. or the max. flow rate (Vfo) entries.
 For example, a span between +10 GPM and -30 GPM, spans the Vfab output from 0 GPM to 30 GPM.
 Vs Spanned liquid sonic Velocity: Vs is the sonic velocity in meters-per-second (m/s) of the flowing liquid.
 The min. and max.
 Vs entries establish the Vs span.
 Max Vs (m/s) defines 100% of span.
 The Min Vs (m/s) defines 0% of span.